Loading...

 The following inline policy can be used to grant Feast the necessary permissions:

 In addition to this, Redshift offline store requires an IAM role that will be used by Redshift itself to interact with S3.
-More concretely, Redshift has to use this IAM role to run UNLOAD and COPY commands.
-Once created, this IAM role needs to be configured in feature_store.yaml
+More concretely, Redshift has to use this IAM role to run and commands.
+Once created, this IAM role needs to be configured in feature_store.yaml file as offline_store: iam_role.

 The following inline policy can be used to grant Redshift necessary permissions to access S3: